dataviz-sp22/proj2-superb-bilby/README.md

     files of our project.
 It also contains the code for our application/presentation.
 The application also serves as the presentation.
+    -   `wealth-quintiles`: This folder contains analysis about different wealth quintiles.
+    -   `geo-spatial-analysis`: This folder contains geo-spatial analysis and industry analysis of billionaires.
 -   `bil-wealth-app`: This folder contains codes and files for our shiny app.